 Check The Video Tutorial

-- Download and install Python 2.7.x compatible to your OS.
+- Download and install Python 2.7.x compatible with your OS.
 If you use Linux, Python is probably already installed.
 I use Windows 10, so I installed Python for Windows.

 - Once it is properly installed, set environmental variables so it can be accessed from CMD.